 Venkat: This legislation came about really on a bipartisan basis.
 I have to give credit to Sen. Greg Rothman, a Republican from Cumberland County here in the central part of the state, and Sen. Nikil Saval, who's a fellow Hindu-American who represents the city of Philadelphia.
 They approached me as a new legislator in the House to say, ‘We have robust Hindu-American communities.
 We want to recognize the religious diversity that goes back to our founding as a state.’

 And so we drafted this legislation that would have the state recognize Diwali as a holiday.
-It does not require that schools or businesses close their offices, but it does put an imprint that’s similar to Christmas or other religious holidays that are recognized in Pennsylvania.
+It does not require that schools or businesses close their offices, but it does put an imprint that’s similar to Christmas or other religious holidays recognized in Pennsylvania.

-Diwali is not just celebrated by Hindus, it's celebrated by Sikhs and Jains and Buddhists, as well.
+Diwali is not just celebrated by Hindus.
+It's celebrated by Sikhs and Jains and Buddhists, as well.
 There are hundreds of thousands of adherents of these religions in Pennsylvania.
 It shows that their cultural and religious background is one to be celebrated in our state.
 It’s a step in recognizing that this community is part of the fabric of our commonwealth.

 Rep. Venkat’s district office will hold a Diwali celebration Sunday, Nov.
 10, from 5-7 p.m. at the Baierl Family YMCA.
 For details and to RSVP, visit Venkat’s Pennsylvania House member page.